AWCXV/GIFNet/README.md

 - **Collaborative Training**: Uniquely demonstrates that collaborative training between low-level fusion tasks yields significant performance improvements by leveraging cross-task synergies.
 - **Bridging the Domain Gap**: Introduces a reconstruction task and an augmented RGB-focused joint dataset to improve feature alignment and facilitate effective cross-task collaboration, enhancing model robustness.
-- **Efficiency and Versatility**: Advances efficiency and versatility over multi-task fusion methods by reducing computational costs and eliminating the need for task-specific adaptation.
+- **Versatility**: Advances versatility over multi-task fusion methods by reducing computational costs and eliminating the need for task-specific adaptation.
 - **Single-Modality Enhancement**: Pioneers the integration of image fusion with single-modality enhancement, broadening the flexibility and adaptability of fusion models.

 <div align="center">